omerbenamram/pyo3-file/README.md

 # PyO3-File

-This a small utility library to facilitate working with python file-like with rust.
+This is a small utility library to facilitate working with python file-like with rust.

 ## Example